jfriesne/audiomove/README.txt

 History
 -------

+                 - Fixed a bug that caused destination folders with spaces in the path to not be usable.

 v1.23 5/28/2021  - Updated all the submodules to the latest/current versions
                  - Fixed a Qt-related problem that prevented the "are you sure you want to enable Convert-in-Place" dialog from being handled properly when